-Saskatchewan Finance Minister Ken Krawetz introduced Saskatchewan’s 2014 Provincial Budget on March 19.
-Saskatchewan’s 2014-15 budget projects a $71 million summary budget surplus.
-The government’s core operating budget is projected to have a surplus of $105 million for 2014-15.
+Saskatchewan Finance Minister Ken Krawetz introduced Saskatchewan’s 2015 Provincial Budget on March 18th.
+Saskatchewan’s 2015-16 budget projects a $107 million summary budget surplus, becoming the second province this year to table a balanced provincial budget.

-Despite facing declining revenue projections for 2014, Minister Krawetz introduced a balanced budget without any tax increases or increases to the government’s net debt.
-The budget increased spending by 2.2 percent overall but most increases were in the Wall Government’s key priority areas: healthcare, education, infrastructure, and economic growth.
+Despite facing declining revenue projections for 2015, Minister Krawetz introduced a balanced budget without any tax increases.
+The budget increased spending by 1.2 percent overall and most increases were once again focused on the Wall Government’s key priority areas: healthcare, education, infrastructure, and economic growth.
 The budget contained a 4 year - $5.8 billion capital plan to fund core infrastructure projects. $1.3 billion will be invested in infrastructure projects in 2015-16, with the province borrowing $700 million to fund the plan.

 - No tax increases and no changes to personal, property, education, or business taxes.

-- Provincial debt will not be increased to fund operations or infrastructure investments.
+- $700 million will be borrowed to fund infrastructure investments.

 - No mention of an increase to the province’s minimum wage.